-The first and foremost rule merchants need to follow to protect themselves is that you should never, EVER give your affiliates an exact copy of the datafeed you use on your own site.
-While Google does their best to figure out who is the original owner of duplicate content when they find it, bottom line is that a lot of it comes down to site age and strength.
+The first rule of affiliate datafeeds that merchants need to follow is simple.
+Never, ever give your affiliates an exact copy of the datafeed you use on your site.
+While Google does their best to figure out who is the original owner of duplicate content when they find it, a lot of it comes down to site age and strength.

-And no, you don’t need to create a separate feed for EACH affiliate.
+You don’t need to create a separate feed for each affiliate.
 You simply need two versions of your feed.
 One for you (the merchant) and one for all of your affiliates to use.
-They’ll find some tips on dealing with their own potential duplicate content issues with other affiliates below.
+How to avoid duplicate content on my affiliate site when using your datafeed is my problem.

 And while I have the attention of a few merchants, here are some additional tips on creating happy, profitable affiliates.

-Accept that the feed isn’t “plug and play” when it comes to SEO
+Accept that the feed needs to be edited and added to

-Using an affiliate datafeed acts as a solid foundation of content for your individual product pages and is not “your content” if you want to do well with SEO (and aren’t the “strongest” affiliate site using the feed).
+An affiliate datafeed acts as a solid foundation for content for your individual product pages.
+But it can’t be the only content you’re including on the product listing pages.
 You’re going to need to create additional fields in the datafeed and fill it with content that adds value to the product listing.

 Switch things up